dakk/sail-gadgets/README.md

 The software automatically connects to serial NMEA data source to achieve data from GPS and other NMEA instruments.

-Sail-gadgets will be fully compatible with broadway, so every HTML5 enabled device in the boat can access the software interface.
+Sail-gadgets will be compatible with broadway, so every HTML5 enabled device in the boat can access the software interface.

+## Data sources
+At the moment the datasource is the hardcoded /dev/ttyACM0; we will implement a customizable and multisource feature soon.

 ## Planned gadgets

-- dashboard: shows current position, speed, heading
+- dashboard: shows current position, speed, heading, tripdist, compass
+- satview: shows current connected gps satellites
 - wind: shows wind indicator with true / apparent speed and direction
-- satview: shows current connected gps satellites
 - radar: shows AIS and Radar targets in range
 - mob: allows to drop a marker in the current position, and drive you to that point
 - startline: helper for regatta start